0xinevitable/slotseek-viem/README.md

 - Find storage slots for `balanceOf` and `allowance` mappings in an ERC20 token contract, and permit2 allowance mapping
 - Generates mock data that can be used to override the state of a contract in an `eth_call`/`eth_estimateGas` call
 - Supports [vyper storage layouts](https://docs.vyperlang.org/en/stable/scoping-and-declarations.html#storage-layout)
+- Built for viem with full TypeScript support

 ## How it works